• Cooking Tips

 Dry ingredients added and beaten to combine.

-Pour the batter into the prepared pan and spread it evenly.
+Pour the batter onto the prepared pan and spread it evenly.
 Rap the pan a few times on the counter to get rid of any air bubbles in the batter.

 Batter spread on the prepared cookie sheet.

-Bake the cake for about 12 to 15 minutes at 350°F (180°C).
-The cake is done when you can lightly press the center of the cake and it springs back.
+Bake the cake, the cake is done when you can lightly press the center of the cake and it springs back.

 The roll cake baked.